Ansarisafa/Resturent_Review_Insights/README.md

 📁 Project Structure

 📂 Restaurant-Ratings-Analysis/
- # Raw and cleaned datasets
+  Raw and cleaned datasets
- # Jupyter notebooks for EDA and visualization
+  Jupyter notebooks for EDA and visualization
- # Summary reports
+  Summary reports
-# Graphs, plots, and dashboards
+ Graphs, plots, and dashboards

- # Project documentation